kizniche/Mycodo/README.md

 <a name="feat"></a>
 ### Features

-* Temperature, humidity, and relay state logging
+* Temperature, humidity, and relay state-change logging
-* Timer-operated relay operation
+* PID, simple timer, or manual operation of eight 120-volt AC relays
-* Temperature and/or humidity regulation with software PID control
+* Software PID control for temperature and humidity regulation
-* Automatic and manual operation of 8 different 120-volt AC devices
+* Multi-sensor monitoring (currently up to 4) with each sensor having its own temp/hum PID
 * TempFS to reduce writes to and extend the life of the SD card
-* Lock files to prevent more than one instance from writing to files at the same time
+* Lock files to prevent file access conflicts
 * Web Interface
   * View historical temperature and humidity data as text and graphs
   * Generate custom graphs of current and past data, or use presets of pre-defined time periods